-Explain that through these sessions we have looked at the importance of good stewardship, supportive relationships and child spacing from a biblical perspective.
-We will now have the opportunity to hear more about available child spacing methods and practical information to help inform our shared decision-making.
+Explain to the group that through these sessions we have looked at the importance of good stewardship, supportive relationships and child spacing from a biblical perspective.
+Explain that by going to the clinics or by hearing from a community health worker or nurse, they will have the opportunity to hear more about available child spacing methods and practical information to help inform their shared decision-making.